The Parameter Reference (aka IO Reference)

 Behavior:LastEvent:TypeType of last event.
 Options: Binary, Pulsed, Analog, Speed

-Behavior:LastEvent:TimeToNow:[Limit]This returns the time in milliseconds that has passed since the last event.
+Behavior:LastEvent:TimeToNow:[Limit]Returns the time in milliseconds that has passed since the last event.
 Although setting a limit is optional, it's recommended to set it at or above the comparison value for performance efficiency.
 If a limit is set, it designates the maximum returned value.

 Behavior:LastEvent/Binary:PressedReturns whether the last binary trigger was pressed (ActDown) or not (ActUp).
 Options: true, false